Global stocks turn positive in knife-edge U.S. election race

 U.S. crude futures were up 96 cents, or 2.6% at $38.62 a barrel, Brent crude futures gained 2.9% cents to $40.86, while U.S.-listed solar shares of Enphase, Sunpower, Sunrun and First Solar and Invesco’s solar ETF, which have all been boosted by Biden’s climate change concerns dropped up to 7% in pre-market trade.

-Additional reporting by Mike Dolan and Sujata Rao in London; editing by Barbara Lewis, Kirsten Donovan
+Additional reporting by Mike Dolan and Sujata Rao in London; editing by Barbara Lewis

 Our Standards: The Thomson Reuters Trust Principles.